 Bicycle Helmet Law Chapter 814.485, 814.486 Oregon law requires any person under the age of 16 riding a bicycle or being carried on a bicycle to wear approved protective headgear.
 As a parent or person with legal responsibility for the safety and welfare of a child, you will be held responsible.

-All City Parks, recreation areas and natural areas are smokefree.
+All City Parks, recreation areas and natural areas are smoke and tobacco free.
 Signs on property include information to help those trying to quit.

 Using paint or "spray chalk" is strictly prohibited at any location of the PIR grounds.
 ONLY children's sidewalk chalk or pure flour may be used to mark routes, cone locations etc. on pavement, grass or dirt.
 Violation will result in fees charged to the user group for removal and/or repair.

 Pets are allowed at PIR but are the responsibility of the owner.
 Dogs must be on a leash at all times, and we encourage you to think twice before bringing pets as the noise of the events can be a problem for them.
 PIR has a dog off-leash area in the North Broadacre field which is available daily except during events when the the field is use for events.

 However, for facility approved event specific activities, UAS may be requested for private use photography or videography during events.
 Information or requests for use are made through the PIR Office no later than two weeks prior to the event.
 Direct your request to email@example.com and 503-823-7223.
 Approved and FAA registered operators must obey all polices pertaining to photographers when inside the PIR venue.
 UAS will use approved Landing Zones and fly between 25 and 400 feet above ground level at all time during flight.

 To access credential application and to view PIR Rules and Procedures: Click Here